aws-samples/aws-modernization-with-kong/content/plugin-resources/key-auth/_index.en.md

 #### Cleanup

 Delete the Kong plugin by running following command.
-This ensures that key authentication does not interferes with any modules in the workshop
+Cleanup ensures that this plugin does not interferes with any other modules in the workshop for demo purposes and each workshop module code continues to function indepdently.

 ```bash
 kubectl delete kongplugin httpbin-auth
 ```

+In real world scenario, you can enable as many plugins as you like depending on your use cases.